fvaleri/strimzi-debugging/sessions/006/README.md

 ```

 We need to remove all data from the failed Zookeeper volumes to allow it get re-synced with the leader.
-Double check that the volume access mode is not RWOP(ReadWriteOncePod).
+Double check that the volume access mode is ReadWriteOnly (RWO), so that we can start up a pod within the same node to update the data in the volume.
-If it's the case, we can only go with offline recovery process above.

 ```sh
 kubectl get pvc -l strimzi.io/name=$CLUSTER_NAME-zookeeper